The Question is Not Who, But How…

 1) GG as a painting.
 This was the first thing that came to my mind.
 We have seen a lot of them in the Potterverse, and as the pictures can walk (and hence limp), this is very possible.

 2) GG as a ghost.
-Well, I don’t really think this one is probable, because ghosts don’t limp and they are “pearly-white,” so we wouldn’t be able to distinguish eye and hair color.
+Well, I don’t really think this one is likely because ghosts don’t limp and they are “pearly-white,” so we wouldn’t be able to distinguish eye and hair color.

 4) GG as a thought in a Pensieve.
 I’m not sure thoughts can be saved for such a long time, and that would mean someone put this particular thought out of his brain forever, as Dumbledore and Snape returned their memories back after using the Pensieve.

-5) Harry (maybe not alone) watching GG on his second time-travel.
+5) Harry (maybe not alone) watching GG on his second time travel.
 Consider JKR being asked “Will Harry time-travel again?” and her more-than-mysterious answer “Not telling!”
 (AOL Online Chat, October 2000).
-Travelling 1,000 years back–that would be really cool!
+Traveling 1,000 years back–that would be really cool!

-6) We shouldnt forget about the two-way mirror.
-Yes, I know Harry couldnt contact Sirius in the end of the OotP, but maybe Sirius (or other inhabitants of the next world) was not yet available for some reason.
+6) We shouldn’t forget about the two-way mirror.
+Yes, I know Harry couldn’t contact Sirius at the end of the OotP, but maybe Sirius (or other inhabitants of the next world) was not yet available for some reason.

 But there is one more thing: